Master's Degree in Mental Health Counseling

 - Explore social, cultural, and biological issues related to counseling

 - Learn to evaluate, diagnose, and treat people experiencing a wide variety of concerns

 - Understand ethical issues in treatment

-- Gain a psychoanalytic perspective on human development, psychopathology, and clinical work
+- Gain a psychodynamic perspective on human development, psychopathology, and clinical work

 - Observe and understand their own emotional life as a precursor to understanding others

 This program is ideal for the student interested in practicing as a licensed mental health counselor with a psychodynamic understanding.
 Graduates are qualified to apply for advanced standing in BGSP’s Doctor of Psychoanalysis program.